 In every human being an inner core of resilience, determination and faithful optimism vibrates and styles the shape of our experiences and realities.

-According thus to person-centered approaches in psychology theory, the human experience is not merely moulded by predetermined cognitive, biological or environmental influences, but is configured through the potentiality of the self to engage with and transcend the cripplings of circumstance in it’s pursuit of personal autonomy and actualization of creative power.
+According thus to person-centered approaches in psychology theory, the human experience is not merely molded by predetermined cognitive, biological or environmental influences, but is configured through the potentiality of the self to engage with and transcend the cripplings of circumstance in it’s pursuit of personal autonomy and actualization of creative power.

 There is no final word on where this inner strength derives or why it is so, it is however apparent in the ability of people to push through and rise above hardship…demonstrated over and over.